nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

+# T1DEXI
+This page summarizes our insights about the clinical study data of the **T1DEXI** study in efforts to understand how to handle bolus, basal and cgm data as well as assumptions that were made as well as open questions.

+The full analysis of this dataset is provided in: `notebooks/understand-t1dexi-dataset/2025-01-14 - Understand Insulin Data Structures.ipynb`.
+We initially considered using published code [4], but decided against it due to unclear assumptions and partially unnecessarily complex code.

-## Study
+## Study Overview

-**Background:** Type 1 Diabetes EXercise Initiative: The Effect of Exercise on Glycemic Control in Type 1 Diabetes Study.
+- **Study Name**: Type 1 Diabetes EXercise Initiative: The Effect of Exercise on Glycemic Control in Type 1 Diabetes Study.
+- **Population**: A total of 493 patients are in the dataset (with both bolus and cgm data)
+- **Data Amount**: Total number of days with data 13413.
+Average of ~27 days per patient.

+### Devices
-**Devices:** Dexcom G6 CGM system and one of the following Pumps (AID or CSII) or MDI.
+Dexcom G6 CGM system and one of the following Pumps (AID or CSII) or MDI.

 |Pump|Treatment|# patients|
 |----|----|-|